Central Steam Heat Plant: Post-industrial use

 Steam Plant Square, which comprises the Central Steam Heat Plant building and the neighboring Seehorn-Long Building, is home to a mix of office, retail and restaurant tenants.
 Ron Wells, who oversaw the redevelopment of the Steam Plant in the late-1990s, told The Spokesman-Review in 2017, "It's a huge gift to Spokane.
 There's just nothing like it.
 No other city has saved a steam plant to that degree."
-It's iconic smoke stacks continue to be viewed as an iconic aspect of the city's skyline, though it's contributions to the city are no longer in the realm of utilities, but rather cultural instead.
+Its smoke stacks continue to be viewed as an iconic aspect of the city's skyline, though its contributions to the city are no longer in the realm of utilities, but rather cultural instead.
 The Steam Plant has hosted a handful of music festivals over the years, has been home to numerous locally owned shops, and become a tourist attraction for its unique mix of industrial history and contemporary commerce.
 Men's Journal named the Steam Plant one of the 10 coolest places to drink craft beer in the United States.